AnIntellectualBeing/Chat-Room-Whisper/README.md

-Certainly, here's a concise version for easy copying:
+Certainly, here's the Markdown code that you can copy and paste into your README.md:

 ```markdown
 # Terminal Whisper - Node.js Chat Application